information

 1. 1.
 That the applicant is aware of all requirements for property tax exemption imposed by this Chapter;

-4. D. Applicants for an exemption under this Chapter shall pay fees for an initial application and any renewals as set by the Portland Housing Bureau.
-The Portland Housing Bureau shall pay the County Assessor any reasonable cost incurred to process the exemption onto the tax rolls.
+4. D. Applicants for an exemption under this Chapter must pay fees for an initial application and any renewals as set by the Portland Housing Bureau.
+The Portland Housing Bureau will pay the County Assessor any reasonable cost incurred to process the exemption onto the tax rolls.
 In addition to paying the basic fee, the applicant may be required to pay other reasonable costs, which are incurred by the Portland Housing Bureau or the County Assessor in processing the application.
-The Portland Housing Bureau shall collect the additional payment, if any, and pay itself, the County Assessor, or any other City bureau an amount equal to the additional costs incurred.
+The Portland Housing Bureau will collect the additional payment, if any, and pay itself, the County Assessor, or any other City bureau an amount equal to the additional costs incurred.